anio-software/pkg.node-ts-utils/README.md

 # @anio-software/pkg.node-ts-utils

-A collection of TypeScript utilities.
+Utilities for the TypeScript compiler.